vercel/next.js/docs/getting-started.md

 ```

 You will be asked for the name of your project, and then whether you want to
-configure it for use with **TypeScript**:
+create a TypeScript project:

 ```
 ✔ Would you like to use TypeScript with this project? … No / Yes
 ```

-Select **Yes** to install the necessary types and dependencies and configure
+Select **Yes** to install the necessary types/dependencies and create a new TS project.
-your project for use with TS.

 ### Non-interactive

-You can also pass command line arguments to setup a new project.
+You can also pass command line arguments to setup a new project non-interactively.
 See
 `create-next-app --help`:

 ```